 Fellowships.
 The many types of fellowships available to Ohio State graduate students, some of them designed for special categories of students, are described on the Graduate School Fellowship website (https://gradsch.osu.edu/pursuing-your-degree/graduate-fellows).
 Applicants are advised that the criteria for awarding fellowships are stringent; a strong academic record is required to qualify.
 There is no special application form for a fellowship; potential candidates will be identified and nominated by the Graduate Committee of the Department.
 The Committee ordinarily nominates only candidates who seek the Ph.D. degree.
 Fellowships carry an automatic waiver of fees and tuition.

-Fellowships of interest to many incoming students are the following: (1) University Fellowships are awarded for one year (two semesters and summer term); given satisfactory progress, fellows can expect to be awarded a Teaching or Research Associateship for the next year and up to three additional years; (2) Minority Fellowships are available to minority students who are beginning graduate work.
+Fellowships of interest to many incoming students are the following: (1) University Fellowships are awarded for one year (two semesters and summer term); given satisfactory progress, fellows can expect to be awarded a Teaching or Research Associateship for the next year and up to three additional years; (2) Graduate Enrichment Fellowships are available for students who will enhance the diversity of the department.

 Next page: Reappointment of Graduate Associates